-Laid down in late 1919 as the SS Lake Flomaton this vessel was completed in April 1920 as the Great Falls by her builders McDougall Duluth & Co., of Duluth, Minnesota (Yard No.1863).
+Laid down in 1919 as the SS Lake Flomaton this vessel was launched as the Great Falls on 10th November 1919 by her builders McDougall Duluth & Co., of Duluth, Minnesota (Yard No.1863).
 She had been built as part of the US Shipping Board’s 1917-1921 Emergency Fleet Programme and was built to their standard design 1099.
+She was owned by A/S I.A.Hamres Rederi and registered in Oslo.

 Reports over the next few days advised that the ship was breaking up in the terrible weather.
 When she was finally boarded on February 2nd the sea was reported to be boiling through her bottom, the engine room tidal and her rudder and propeller gone.
 Salvage was hopeless and she was abandoned as a total wreck.